alirezax5/Ultimate-Performance/docs/RESTORE-AJAX-RUNTIME-TESTS-CLOSURE.md

 ## 15. Plugin-active proof (§56)

-After running the full regression (59 suites × 1644 PASS), the test harness does NOT call `wp plugin is-active ultimate-cache` because there is no real WordPress install in this sandbox.
+After running the full regression (59 suites × 1644 PASS), the test harness does NOT call `wp plugin is-active ultimate-performance` because there is no real WordPress install in this sandbox.
 The plugin remains loaded because:

 - The AJAX handlers `return` early on auth failure (do not call `wp_die(0)`)
 - The shared service methods `return $result` (do not throw)